 And what characters get time to speak, from Hamfast to Bilbo, sound unique and real, Bilbo’s meandering birthday speech – “…if I may be allowed to refer to ancient history…” – being a special treat, especially after the roll call of hobbit family names that preceded it.
 We also are treated to an updated version of the legendary “The Road Goes Ever On”, that formed part of The Hobbit’s conclusion, and whose presence here helps to bridge the gap even more between that work and The Lord of the Rings:

 Where many paths and errands meet.

 Tradition dictates that you need to open a book, especially a fantasy book, with some sort of bang to try and get the hook into the reader.
-Tolkien eschews that, starting slow, and that feeling will continue for a few chapters.
+Tolkien, with the exception of the flash as Bilbo vanishes perhaps, eschews that, starting slow, and that feeling will continue for a few chapters.
 It’s something that is commonly seen as a weakness by many.
 But there are exciting incidents if you care to see them.
-The Lord of the Rings might not open with a battle, but I think it is unfair to describe it as not opening with a bang.
-It’s just not a very loud one.
+The Lord of the Rings might not open with a battle, but I think it is unfair to describe it as not opening with a flourish.
 Bilbo’s unsteady status in his own community, his lashing out at Gandalf and the larger mystery about the Ring are all that’s required to keep the audience engaged (and entertained), even if we might well be as lost as Frodo.
 Luckily, Gandalf will be along with some explanations, next time.

 For more Chapter by Chapter reviews of The Lord of the Rings, check out the index here.